ReviewETF Logo

 VGS still wins on:

-• Liquidity (4x the AUM, tighter spread)
+• Liquidity (3.6x the AUM, marginally tighter spread)

-• Track record (10+ years live vs <3 years)
+• Track record (11 years live vs 3 years live)

 • Full index replication (no sampling)